-- Increased responsibility of regional operating leaders and financial controllers - O Reduced the number of reporting entities - O Increased cross-utilization of employees among regions - O Implemented best practices on a regional basis
+- Increased responsibility of regional operating leaders and financial controllers - · Reduced the number of reporting entities - Increased cross-utilization of employees among regions - · Implemented best practices on a regional basis

-Financial Reporting - The implementation of a financial reporting and planning system is over 80% complete, with two of six regions 100% converted.
+Financial Reporting - The implementation of a financial reporting and planning system is approaching completion with 7 locations left to convert.
 IES has conducted extensive training on the new system for project managers and financial controllers, which has improved overall project management skills.
 This system provides:

-- O Real-time access to regional financial reporting records - 0 Better management controls - O Increased data and analysis tools available to project managers - O Increased ability to analyze Company performance and business trends
+- · Real-time access to regional financial reporting records - · Better management controls - Increased data and analysis tools available to project managers - Increased ability to analyze Company performance and business trends

 Employees - IES' employees are on a common benefit program and a standardized incentive compensation program.
-Additionally, IES implemented standardized training and development programs for all operations and project managers.
-The Company has completed phase one of that training at all locations and has begun phase two.
+Additionally, IES implemented standardized training and development programs for all operations and project managers and is in the second phase of that program.
 As a result, IES has:

-- O Improved cross utilization of employees - O Improved project management skills and standardized processes across TFS - O Lowered overall cost structure while delivering more to the employees
+- · Improved cross utilization of employees - · Improved project management skills and standardized processes across IES - Lowered overall cost structure while delivering more to the employees

 Safety - IES has safety directors responsible for all locations as well as a national safety director and has implemented incident tracking to identify the cause of accidents in order to prevent future occurrences.
 IES has implemented frequent safety training, including weekly toolbox talks and a new employee safety orientation video.
-In three years, IES improved its OSHA recordable incident rate from 9.72 incidents per 100 employees to 2.99 incidents per 100 employees, which is a 69% improvement and 63% better than the national average for electrical contractors of 8.1 incidents.
+In three years, IES improved its OSHA recordable incident rate from 9.7 incidents per 100 employees to 3.6 incidents per 100 employees in the first half of fiscal 2004, which is 55% better than the national average for electrical contractors of 8.1 incidents.
 IES also improved its claims management process to provide assistance to employees and their families following an incident and ensure prompt employee care and closure of a claim.
 The results are:

-- O A continuously improving safety record - O Lower overall costs due to a reduction in incidents
+- · A continuously improving safety record - Lower overall costs due to a reduction in incidents